At Intel, A Retirement Perk That Can Kick Off A New Career As A Paid Fellow

 "At Intel, deadlines are king," says Dougherty.
 "You've got a product, you've got to get it out, either first or by the time you promised.
 Schedules are king."
 But at the health center?
 "Not so much," she says, "because what's primary is the patient care."

 Dougherty is what's known as an Encore Fellow.
 She'll work at the health center part time for about a year and receive a stipend of $25,000.
 This is part of a nationwide program started by Encore.org that brings retiring corporate workers into mission-driven organizations.
 [You may have heard sponsorship messages about Encore on NPR and other media outlets.]
 But Intel is the only company that pays the stipend for its retirees' fellowships as a basic employee benefit.
-In the past 5 years, that's meant the company's paid for about 1,000 fellowships at a cost of more than $30 million.
+In the past five years, the company has paid for about 1,000 fellowships at a cost of more than $30 million.

 "In the scheme of our total labor cost, it's a very small number," says Ogden Reid, Intel's vice president for human resources.